aleksi-kangas/terrace-heating-backend/Readme.md

 - Simplified REST API providing a frontend means for displaying the heat-pump data.
   - Secure session authorization with HTTP-only cookies implemented.
 - Providing the possibility to control selected heat-pump features related to terrace heating via ModBus protocol.
+- Automatically adjusts heat exchanger ratio (super-heater, Fin. tulistin) according to lower and upper tank temperatures and their limits.

 ## Implementation
 - Communication with the heat-pump is established with ModBus TCP protocol using [modbus-serial](https://github.com/yaacov/node-modbus-serial#readme) library.